BOOK OF COMMON PRAYER (1928)

 We understand this remembrance “do this”as a re-living of Christ’s sacrifice on the cross that took place in historical time but exists eternally.
 His sacrifice is not repeated but is celebrated in the Holy Eucharist in our own time.
 Christ is not sacrificed anew but, through the power of the Holy Spirit, the Church is present at his one sacrifice in a spiritual sense.
 The word Eucharist comes from the Greek for thanksgiving.
 In Holy Eucharist we give thanks for Christ’s eternal sacrifice for us and we experience it anew.

-Christ is truly present in the Holy Eucharist but the precise mechanism is a mystery.
+Christ is truly present in the Holy Eucharist but the precise way (the mechanism) is a mystery.
 We call this doctrine the “Real Presence.”
 Here again, the Anglican tradition stands between the Protestant view, in which communion is often seen as only a memorial celebration, and the Roman Catholic view of transubstantiation in which the elements are believed to be materially transformed into the Body and Blood of Christ.
 In the Real Presence, we believe Christ is present in the consecrated elements in a special but mysterious way.
-For this reason, we treat the consecrated bread and wine reverently, by consuming them immediately, or reserving them, as authorized by the Bishop, for later consumption.
+For this reason, we treat the consecrated bread and wine reverently, by consuming them immediately, or reserving them, as authorized by the Bishop for later consumption.

 Anglican priests do not celebrate Holy Eucharist alone—at least one communicant must be present with the priest for Holy Communion.
 In the Holy Eucharist, we not only remember the Incarnation and our Lord’s sacrifice on the cross, but Jesus Christ becomes truly present among us.
 We are united with him individually and as a Church; we continue the Incarnation as the Body of Christ.
 We are then charged to carry the Incarnation out into the world, to become the Real Presence of Christ in our relationships to God and our neighbor.